The best hotels in Penang

 The quietest windows are May through early July and late September through October.
 Rates drop noticeably. sometimes 25-35% off peak pricing.
 The weather is wetter but rarely all-day rain.
 You'll hit the occasional afternoon downpour, but mornings are usually clear and the heritage zone is much easier to explore without shoulder-to-shoulder crowds.

-Penang's best neighborhoods
+Penang's best hotel regions

 George Town is where you should base yourself first.
 The heritage core around Chulia Street, Armenian Street, and Muntri Street puts everything walkable. street food, temples, galleries, and the ferry pier.
 Batu Ferringhi is the beach alternative, but it's 30 minutes from the action, so know what you're signing up for.